-Fire Station 13 is located in rural southwestern Chesapeake near the North Carolina line.
+Fire Station 13 is located at 2900 Benefit Road in rural southwestern Chesapeake near the North Carolina line.

 Equipment housed at Station 13: